thoughtbot/bourbon/readme.md

 ###Linear-gradient

 Outputs a linear-gradient.
-Use in conjuntion with the background-image mixin.
+Use in conjunction with the background-image mixin.
 The function takes the same arguments as the linear-gradient mixin (See Mixins section of this README).

     # Image asset with a linear-gradient
     @include background-image(url("/images/a.png"), linear-gradient(white 0, yellow 50%, transparent 50%));